riordan/brightsign-lifeguard/README.md

 `lifeguard-in` reads from a `kiddie-pool` directory and repacks the `pool`.
 It then adds all these files to the existing `current-sync.xml`, replacing all the previous files listed there.
 It uses the `baseURL` from `current-sync.xml` (URL where the presentation will be hosted) to set the URL for the repacked files.
 This allows you to reuse a presentation, but saved at a different location, using this utility.

 # Known Issues
-Only works for a `local-sync.xml` file, and not a `current-sync.xml` necessary for network mode.
+Only works for a `current-sync.xml` file, and not a `local-sync.xml` necessary for on-device mode.
+I think...